Learn1244/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-This is a simple repository for training
+This is just an Example Repository for Learning Purpose